mcealera/amazon-connect-workshop/README.md

 1. Create a new contact flow and import the CallerSurvey contact flow.
 2. Modify the Get customer input module to point to the ConnectBot in the account.
 3. Save and Publish (test if you&#39;d like).
-4. Take a note of the Contact Flow ID.
-It is the last 36 character string in the URL.
-The URL is formatted like so: https://[CONNECTINSTANCENAME].awsapps.com/connect/contact-flows/edit?id=arn:aws:connect::[ACCOUNTNUMBER]:instance/[INSTANCEID]/contact-flow/[CONTACTFLOWID]

 ## Putting it all Together